shichao-an/notes/docs/dda/ch3.md

 * Reclaiming disk space so that the log doesn't grow forever
 * Handling errors and partially written records

-> <small>The word *log* is often used to refer to application logs, where an application outputs text that describes what’s happening.
+> <small>The word *log* is often used to refer to application logs, where an application outputs text that describes what's happening.
 In this book, *log* is used in the more general sense: an append-only sequence of records.
 It doesn't have to be human-readable; it might be binary and intended only for other programs to read.</small>

 On the other hand, the `db_get` function has terrible performance if you have a large number of records in your database. `db_get` has to scan the entire database file from beginning to end, looking for occurrences of the key.
 In algorithmic terms, the cost of a lookup is *O(n)*.